Allen's .32RF Sidehammer Revolvers

 Marking on frame: JULY 8.
 1860

-Brass frame Third model Side-Hammer 32RF revolver with long cylinder
+Brass frame Third Model Allen & Wheelock Side-Hammer 32RF revolver with long cylinder

 This is a very rare third model having a brass frame.
 Only a limited quantity has been produced and might even be considered experimental.
 The brass frame was in most cases silver plated but to see one with more than a trace remaining is extremely rare.
 This one has the long cylinder for the 32RF long cartridge.
 The parts of this revolver have a double numbering (see pics).
 The purpose for this is not clear to me.